Python-SIP/sip/sphinx/directives.rst

     void foo(int = 0);
     %End

-:directive:`%Timeline` can be used any number of times in a module to allow multiple libraries to be wrapped in the same module.
+The :directive:`%Timeline` directive can be used any number of times in a module to allow multiple libraries to be wrapped in the same module.

 .. directive:: %TypeCode